5 dead, dozens hospitalized in crash on Pennsylvania Turnpike outside Pittsburgh

 No further details were made available.

-Images from the scene showed the tour lying on its side.
-At least two tractor trailers had also crashed in what appeared to be a pileup.
+Images from the scene showed the tour bus lying on its side.
+At least two tractor trailers had also crashed in what appeared to be a chain reaction crash.

 The crash happened in Westmoreland County, around 30 miles (50 kilometers) east of Pittsburgh.